Puppy School · Full-day puppy training in Hastings & St Leonards

 Socialise & explore

-Structured introductions ramp up, first outings into the quieter corners of the real world, and overnight stays begin — gently.
+Structured introductions ramp up, and the first outings into the quieter corners of the real world begin — gently.

 3. 3